oroinc/documentation/community/translations.rst

 How to Translate the Oro Project
 ==================================

-OroPlatform supports many internationalization functions including multiple languages and translations.
+Oro products support many internationalization functions including multiple languages and translations.
 All translatable strings are defined in each bundle translation domain files and are available via the translation management service `CrowdIn`_.
 This service allows to easily collaborate on the translation process and to enable more supported languages.